Integration Partner Widgets

 2. Users enable the widget by toggling it on for the desired view types:

-• Enable for Both: Widget appears in both view types
+• Enable for Person View: Widget appears as a tab in person detail pages

-3. Widget appears as a tab on the enabled view types for all team members
+3. Widget appears in the enabled locations for all team members:

 4. Users can disable at any time from the same settings page, independently for each view type